kaosagnt/docker-machine/CONTRIBUTING.md

 We use the usual `go` tools for this, to run those commands you need at least the linter which you can install with `go get -u golang.org/x/lint/golint`

-To run basic validation (dco, fmt), and the project unit tests, call:
+To run basic validation (fmt, test-short, lint, vet), and the project unit tests, call:

     $ make test

-If you want more indepth validation (vet, lint), and all tests with race detection, call:
+If you want all tests with race detection, call:

     $ make validate